peterlaursen/abf/products/README.txt

 WHAT THIS PACKAGE CONTAINS:

 The package you have downloaded contains the following programs:
-* Converter: Is a program for converting DAISY books to ABF.
+* ABFConverter: Is a program for converting DAISY books to ABF.
-* player: Is the ABF player.
+* abfplayer: Is the ABF player.
+* An optional graphical converter if you chose the Experimental Converter.
+We recommend this converter on Windows.

 SYSTEM REQUIREMENTS:

 Although every effort has been made to minimise dependencies on non-standard libraries, a few exceptions had to be made.
 Below are the system requirements for the products contained in this package.

-* .NET Framework 3.5: Windows users should download .NET framework 3.5.
+* .NET Framework 4.0: Windows users should download .NET framework 4.0.
-* Visual Studio 2005 Redistributable: Windows users should also download this package.
+* Visual Studio 2010 Redistributable: Windows users should also download this package.
-* Ncurses library: The users of other operating systems need the Ncurses library.
 * A sound card (big surprise)
 * 1-2 GB of disk space, for audio data.
-The programs themselves do not take up more than a megabyte or so.
+The programs themselves do not take up more than a megabyte or so, but you'll need more room when converting.

 THE CONVERTER: